Yubico/webauthn-recovery-extension/README.md

 register credentials on behalf of the exporting authenticator, for the purpose of account recovery.

-CTAP2_ERR_XXX represents some not yet specified error code.

 Following operations are performed to get a recovery seed: